Skip to main content

 Constant

-- Global scope (outside all program blocks in a program file): accessible anywhere in the same file.
+• Global scope (outside the program block in main.leo): accessible anywhere in the same file.

 Constants are also supported in libraries, which are separate packages containing reusable code.
 A library's root file and its submodules may declare constants, accessible from any dependent package as library::CONST_NAME or library::path::to::submodule::CONST_NAME.